 \subsection{General information}

-We use MATLAB 2024a for both simulation and plots.
-All the simulations are performed on a single-lane ring road.
-To acquire more realistic results, we modified the OVM by adding a a maximum acceleration constraint and an emergency braking system as follows: \begin{itemize} \item Maximum acceleration constraint: Due to mechanical limits, the maximum allowable acceleration can be less than the theoretical value predicted by the optimal velocity model.
+We use MATLAB for both simulation and plots throughout this section.
+The simulations are performed on a single-lane roads.
+To acquire more realistic results, we modified the OVM by adding a maximum acceleration constraint and an emergency braking system as follows: \begin{itemize} \item Maximum acceleration constraint: Due to mechanical limits, the maximum allowable acceleration can be less than the theoretical value predicted by the optimal velocity model.
 For the simulations in this section, we add a constant maximum acceleration constraint, denoted as $a_m$. \item Emergency braking system: To avoid collisions, we implement an emergency braking system.
 If the headway of two adjacent vehicles get smaller than the safety headway $h_m$ (which is a function of the current speed and relative speed between the two vehicles), then the vehicle behind brakes with emergency braking deceleration $a_b$. \end{itemize} The modified OVM for HDVs is then given by

 where the acceleration term $\ddot{x}_i$ is given by \eqref{ch3_OVM1}.We modify the multi-platoon models accordingly by substituting $\ddot{x}_i$ with other acceleration functions.
 The solutions of the models are obtained in discrete forms using a modified Euler scheme: